tokcum/tokcum.github.io/index.markdown

 how I could approach the topic, how to climb a steep learning curve quickly and how to break it down into "digestible" pieces.

-My Blog is about this journey.
+My blog is about this journey.
 It aims to jump start your journey to become a software developer especially if you didn't start your career in this field.
-However this is _not_ yet another blog about a programming language.
+However, this is _not_ yet another blog about a programming language.

 Learning and getting proficient in one or more programming languages is a necessary but not sufficient condition.
 Personally I think it needs much more to get successful in the long run.

+<a name="what it takes to become a software developer"></a>
 We have to

 1. be creative about our vision and work on a attracting mission.